4 Things That Made Nike's 2018 'Believe In Something' Campaign Unforgettable

 The campaign was successful, and a case study for brands on how to wade through today’s hyper-political waters.
 Nike understands that their key to unlocking commercial success is not only by boldly aligning with cultural trends in sports, but with athletes and movements that aim to leave behind a social impact.
 Nike has a long history implementing this approach.

-Previously, Nike showcased NBA All-Star Charles Barkley as an athlete that is not a role model, proving that there is no one way to be a superstar in the public eye.
+Previously, Nike showcased NBA All-Star Charles Barkley as an athlete that was not a role model, proving that there is no one way to be a superstar in the public eye.
 After Congress legislated the Title IX bill, Nike powerfully cast young girls as challengers of society, daring the world to let them play sports.

-Here are the reasons Nike’s approach with Kaepernick was so successful.
+Here are the reasons Nike’s approach with Kaepernick was so successful:

 In most partnerships, a partner is brought in to simply amplify the desired marketing message of the brand.
 This typically translates into brands not doing their due diligence in finding a partner that fits virtuously.